Antrikshy/antrikshy.github.io/_posts/2015-03-28-converting-xml-from-a-url-to-json-using-nodejs.md

 permalink: "fetch-xml-url-convert-to-json-nodejs"
 ---

 For a recent personal project, I needed to fetch an XML Atom feed from a URL and convert it to a JSON object to return through my API.
 Surprisingly, there was no clear-cut tutorial on how to do this.
 While it isn't very difficult, I figured I'd write one anyway to help any beginners out there looking for assistance.
-I'm not an expert at this, but feel free to ask my any questions in the comments below.
+I'm not an expert at this, but feel free to ask me any questions in the comments below.
 Every single one of them is read.

 <!--more-->